 Achievements & Contributions

-Inez Russell, Founder and Executive Director of Friends for Life also serves as Executive Director and is Past President of the Texas Guardianship Association.
-She is President of the Occupational Advisory Committee for McLennan Community College and serves on the Board of Directors of the National Volunteer Caregiver Network.
+Inez Russell, Founder and Executive Director of Friends for Life, serves as the President of the National Volunteer Caregiving Network.
+She is President of the Occupational Advisory Committee for McLennan Community College.
+She has served the Texas Guardianship Association as Volunteer Executive Director for 12 years and for 8 years on their board.

 Inez received the YWCA Pathfinder’s Award for Civic Leadership, the Woman of Distinction award from the Girl Scout Council, was named Woman of the Year by Altrusa International, Inc. of Waco.